What is Digital Privacy

 Companies track your online behavior all the time.
 They use this information to send you advertising based on browsing history.
 They call it targeted advertising.
 What they tell us is that we show you more relevant ads.
 You may have experienced this already.
 They don’t show you what you wish to buy.
 They show you what they want to sell.
 How can they call it relevant?

 There are many ways in which people can divulge their personal information.
 For instance, by use of “social media”.
 By sending bank and credit card information to various websites.
-Companies use online behavior tracking like browsing, search or contents of the Facebook profile.
+Companies use online behavior tracking like browsing, search, or content of the Facebook profile.

 Digital privacy and information security seem to be hot topics in light of recent high-profile hacking incidents.
 We’re learning that the information we’ve long considered safe with our favorite retailers, technology platforms, and even healthcare facilities is very much at risk.